The ‘I’s and ‘we’s’ of letter-writing

 6. Many images – photographs, portraits, sketches, engravings – exist of Robert Moffat, a good few of them glamorised and indeed heroicized.
 The photographs and portraits come from mainly the later years of Moffat’s fame.

 8. The Moffat house, the Homestead, is one of the buildings on the Kuruman Station which are still there and well cared for.
 The population of people ‘back then’ who lived on the Station and the area around it grew, so that it formed a hub.

-9. Entering the Mission grounds now on a dirt road, passable only by those on foot, a sign in the distance confidently announces that this is ‘missionary road to the interior’.
+9. Entering the Mission grounds now on a dirt road, which is passable only by those on foot, a sign in the distance confidently announces that this is ‘missionary road to the interior’.
 The road sweeps past the Mission buildings and onwards.
 It was a road that increasing numbers of people travelled on, missionaries, but also traders, farmers and other trekkers.